 The Alcatraz inmates then placed paper-made “dummies” in their beds and escaped through a fan vent at night.
 Using over 50 stolen raincoats, they constructed an inflatable raft to use to escape Alcatraz Island.
 Their escape was meticulously planned out and almost perfectly executed.

 The error in their plan was a fourth Alcatraz inmate, Allen West.
 West was supposed to escape with the group, but his fake wall to the escape room did not work correctly.
 He was not able to break through his fake wall with other inmates and he was left behind.
 West aided the FBI in their investigation into the Alcatraz 1962 escape.

 The Alcatraz 1962 Escape Report

-Thi letter was examined for DNA and fingerprints, but the results were inconclusive.
+The letter was examined for DNA and fingerprints, but the results were inconclusive.
 At the time of the letter, John claimed to be 83 years old.
-With inconclusive results, it cannot be said for certain whether or not the author of the letter is in fact John Anglin.
+With inconclusive results, it cannot be said for certain whether or not the author of the letter is in fact, John Anglin.
 Thus, leading to more room for speculation on the conclusion of the Alcatraz 1962 escape.

 Other evidence against the demise of the three inmates during their Alcatraz 1962 escape is a photograph from 2015.
 The photo allegedly shows the Anglin brothers in Brazil 13 years after their escape.
-It supports a longstanding rumor of the brothers’ living in Brazil by their family.
-Facial recognition does support the conclusion that the photo does match a resemblance to the brothers.
+It supports a longstanding rumor of the brothers living in Brazil by their family.
+Facial recognition does support the conclusion that the photo does match the resemblance of the brothers.